wing5wong/artisan-whs-static/source/_news/WHS team to perform at National Shakespeare Festival.blade.md

 ---
 title: "WHS team to perform at National Shakespeare Festival"
 date: 2018-05-24
-description: "A team of four year 11 students from WHS will be performing at the Shakespeareâ€™s Globe Centre NZ (SGCNZ) festival..."
+description: "A team of four year 11 students from WHS will be performing at the Shakespeare’s Globe Centre NZ (SGCNZ) festival..."
 featured-image:
-excerpt: "A team of four year 11 students from WHS will be performing at the Shakespeareâ€™s Globe Centre NZ (SGCNZ) festival in Wellington."
+excerpt: "A team of four year 11 students from WHS will be performing at the Shakespeare’s Globe Centre NZ (SGCNZ) festival in Wellington."
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <p><em>Photo: </em>Lachlan Baxter (left) and&nbsp;Jayden Grant.&nbsp;</p>